Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Basic definitions, conventions, background, and general preliminaries

 \subsection{Graphs}

-We define certain types of graphs which are crucial for our constructions.
-Fix an oriented 1-manifold $L$ with finitely many components.
-We mainly consider the case where $L$ is a disjoint union of finitely many copies of the real line.
-It will be convenient to also allow the case $L=\varnothing$, even though the empty set may not qualify as a 1-manifold. \begin{definitions} An \emph{unoriented graph} or \emph{unoriented diagram} $\Gamma$ on $L$ consists of \begin{itemize} \item $V(\Gamma)$, the set of \emph{vertices}, which is partitioned as $V(\Gamma) = V_{seg}(\Gamma) \sqcup V_{free}(\Gamma)$ into \emph{segment vertices} which lie on $L$ and the remaining \emph{free vertices}; and \item $E(\Gamma)$, the set of \emph{edges}, which abstractly are unordered pairs of vertices (which they join); we call the pair of vertices as the \emph{endpoints} of an edge, and we call a pair of an edge and one of its endpoints an \emph{edge-end}. \item A part of $L$ between two segment vertices is called an \emph{arc}.
-It is not considered an edge, but like an edge, it has \emph{endpoints} and \emph{ends}. \end{itemize} We require the valence of each vertex to be at least 3, where ends of edges and arcs alike count towards valence; an edge may not join a free vertex to itself; and if $L \neq \varnothing$, we require that each component of $\Gamma$ be connected to $L$.
-A \emph{chord diagram} is a graph with no free vertices. \end{definitions}
+Certain graphs are crucial for our constructions.
+Fix an oriented 1-manifold $L$ without boundary and with finitely many components.
+We mainly consider the case where $L$ is a disjoint union of finitely many copies of the real line.\footnote{Ultimately, in Section \ref{SuspendingGraphs}, we will modify a graph on $L$ as defined below to get a graph on a space $L'$ that is a 1-manifold except at one singular point $\infty$.} We allow the case $L=\varnothing$, even though the empty set may not qualify as a 1-manifold.
+The main idea of the relevant graphs, as well as the differential defined in Section \ref{GraphComplex}, goes back to Kontsevich \cite[p.~11]{KontsevichFeynman}.
+The same type of graphs have been used by other authors in various contexts, e.g.~\cite{BarNatanTopology, CCRL-AGT, Watanabe2, KMV}.

+\begin{definitions} An \emph{unoriented (link) graph} or \emph{unoriented (link) diagram $\Gamma$ on $L$} consists of \begin{itemize} \item $V(\Gamma)$, a (finite) set of \emph{vertices}, which is partitioned as $V(\Gamma) = V_{seg}(\Gamma) \sqcup V_{free}(\Gamma)$ into \emph{segment vertices} which lie on $L$ and the remaining \emph{free vertices}; and \item $E(\Gamma)$, a (finite) set of \emph{edges}, which abstractly are unordered pairs of vertices; we call the pair of vertices the \emph{endpoints} of an edge, and we call a pair consisting of an edge and one of its endpoints an \emph{edge-end}. \item $A(\Gamma)$, a (finite) set of \emph{arcs}, where each arc is part of $L$ between two segment vertices.
+An arc is not considered an edge, but like an edge, it has \emph{endpoints} and \emph{ends}. \end{itemize} We require the valence of each vertex to be at least 3, where ends of edges and arcs alike count towards valence; an edge may not join a free vertex to itself; and if $L \neq \varnothing$, we require that each component of $\Gamma$ be connected to $L$.
+A self-loop on a vertex is allowed as an edge, and like other edges it has two edge-ends.
+Multiple edges (or edge(s) and an arc) may join the same pair of vertices.\footnote{In Section \ref{GraphComplex} we will quotient by graphs with self-loops on free vertices or multiple edges.} \begin{itemize} \item A \emph{chord diagram} is a graph with no free vertices. \item A \emph{subgraph} $\Gamma'$ of a graph $\Gamma$ will always be determined by a subset $V' \subset V(\Gamma)$, where the edges and arcs in $\Gamma'$ are those in $\Gamma$ between vertices in $V'$.
+A subgraph is not required to satisfy the conditions on valence and being connected to $L$. \item An \emph{isomorphism} of graphs is a homeomorphism of the associated topological spaces which preserves the components of $L$ and their orientations. \end{itemize} \end{definitions}